pansism/downscale-satelliteLST/README.md

 # downscale-satelliteLST
 A python class for enhancing the spatial resolution of Land Surface Temperature (LST) raster data using statistical downscaling.
-The target resolution is determined by the LST predictors.

 ## Description
 This class implements the typical workflow of a statistical downscaling scheme for enhancing the spatial resolution of satellite-derived Land Surface Temperatures (LST).
-It uses [GDAL](https://gdal.org/python/) to perform the resampling of the raster data and [scikit-learn](https://scikit-learn.org/stable/) for building the regression models data by combining two CART regressors ([ADAboost][sklern-adaboostRegr] & [Random Forest][sklern-RFregr]) and two linear regressors ([ElasticNET][sklern-elastnet] & [Ridge][sklern-rifge]) into an ensemble [VotingRegressor][sklern-voting].
+It uses [GDAL](https://gdal.org/python/) to perform the resampling of the raster data and [scikit-learn](https://scikit-learn.org/stable/) for the regression by combining two CART regressors ([ADAboost][sklern-adaboostRegr] & [Random Forest][sklern-RFregr]) and two linear regressors ([ElasticNET][sklern-elastnet] & [Ridge][sklern-rifge]) into an ensemble [VotingRegressor][sklern-voting].

 Before using the class, the user **must**: (a) prepare and standarize the predictors; and (b) determine the best hyperparameters for each one of the employed `AdaBoost`, `RandomForest`, `ElasticNet` and `Ridge` regressors.
 The required hyperparameters are: